JFS Announces Ninth Forensic Lab Talks Seminar!

 journal-of-forensic-sciences-logo-child-page-identifier

-I am delighted to announce that the ninth Journal of Forensic Sciences (JFS) Forensic Lab Talks Seminar, titled Phenotyping of Externally Visible Characteristics, is scheduled for October 16 at 1:00pm ET.
-The seminar will be presented by Dr. Susan Walsh, Associate Professor of Biology at the Indiana University Indianapolis, Indiana.
-Additional information on this virtual seminar, as well as the link to register, will be forthcoming next month.
+I am delighted to announce that the ninth Journal of Forensic Sciences (JFS) Forensic Lab Talks Seminar, titled LipSynch Battle: Synchrotron Spectroscopic Imaging for the Study of Forensic Cosmetic Traces, is scheduled for May 7 at 10:30am ET.
+The seminar will be presented by Dr. Georgina Sauzier, Senior Lecturer in forensic and analytical chemistry at Curtin University, Australia.
+Additional information on this virtual seminar, as well as the link to register, will be forthcoming in a few days.

 As announced previously, JFS has joined forces with Wiley to present a series of virtual educational seminars for forensic scientists.
 The series covers a range of topics important to our forensic community highlighting the most recent methods and best practices in areas such as forensic chemistry (covering spectroscopy, microscopy, and other techniques), toxicology, trace evidence, DNA analysis, and many more.